oroinc/documentation/user/back-office/system/configuration/system/general-setup/global-email.rst

      * *Username* --- Your email address
      * *Password* --- The password for your email address

-8. Under **HTML in templates**, enable or disable HTML Purifier.
-Disabling HTML Purifier allows to paste any HTML code into a template or an email body editor without tag stripping.
+8. Under **HTML in templates**, configure the following:

+     * **Enable HTML Purifier** --- Enable or disable HTML Purifier.
+Disabling HTML Purifier allows you to paste any HTML code into a template or an email body editor without tag stripping.
+     * **Enable WYSIWYG For Email Templates** --- Enable or disable the WYSIWYG editor for email templates.
+Remember that the WYSIWYG editor does not support variables provided by the default base email template.
+Enabling the WYSIWYG editor may break existing email templates.

-9. Under **Notification Rules**, defines the rules that will be applied by default to a notification generated in the application.
+9. Under **Notification Rules**, define the rules that will be applied by default to a notification generated in the application.
 You can define the **Sender Email** and **Sender Name** to be used.

 10. Under **Maintenance Notifications**, provide the following details to set up maintenance notifications: